dduril/bootcamp/readme.md

 The focus here is in developing primers on getting started, recommended code editors, language syntax, data types, objects, control structures (selection and iteration), exception handling, debugging, and best practices.

 More recently, a few new folders were added for a study of Murach's Java Programming and Murach's Python Programming.
+I've been typing up code examples from these books to develop some muscle memory with Java and Python.
+This way I can drill in the language's syntax and keep my programming skills up to date on the basics.

 ### Getting Started